jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 50: July 26th, 2017

+**Today's Progress**: Coded for 180 minutes.
+Worked through Flexbox Zombies and on JS Calculator.
+95% done!
+Just have to handle errors.

+**Thoughts**: using a function to convert a string to a math expression that someone else wrote isn't cheating because it's like using a library, right?

 ### Day 49: July 25th, 2017

 **Today's Progress**: Coded for 100 minutes.
 Finished WP tutorial, started Flexbox tutorial and did Bootstrap challenges on fCC Beta.